FAQs about Brewster's Reopening

 Is the school in consultation with health professionals on the protocols for student support?

 Yes, we have established open lines of communication with the director and medical team at Huggins Hospital, the local hospital located less than one mile from campus.
-Additionally, we have sought counsel from several qualified members of our parent and alumni communities, as well as medical guidance offered to schools within the Independent Schools of Northern New England cohort.
+Additionally, we continue to seek counsel from several qualified members of our parent and alumni communities, as well as medical guidance offered to schools within the Independent Schools of Northern New England cohort.

-At this time, according to the CDC it is not recommended to use the antibody test as a determining factor on return to work or school.
-We are following antibody testing as it develops, and as with all COVID-19 information, it is rapidly changing.
+No. At this time, according to the CDC, it is not recommended to use the antibody test as a determining factor on return to work or school.
+We are following antibody testing news as it develops.
 At this time we won't be using antibody test results in our decision making and testing here at Brewster.

 Must travel be reported to Brewster?

-Yes, all travel plans must be submitted to the school at least two weeks before the proposed travel date.
+Yes, all student travel requests must be submitted to the school at least two weeks before the proposed travel date on this travel form.
 Brewster reserves the right to deny any request for travel that does not classify as an emergency or essential in order to limit the risk of exposure and transmission of the virus within our community.

 What will be considered essential travel or an emergency consideration?